metal3-io/hardware-classification-controller/docs/user-guide.md

-The following is a sample CRD of a `HardwareClassificationController` resource ([YAML PATH](../config/samples/metal3.io_v1alpha1_hardwareclassification.yaml)), it includes its metadata and specification section.
+The following is a sample CRD of a `HardwareClassificationController` resource ([YAML PATH](../config/samples/metal3.io_v1alpha1_hardwareclassification.yaml)), it includes metadata and specification section.
 User can create multiple profiles for different workloads as per the sample shown below.
 Alternatively user can simply modify values of the parameters shown in sample file as per application.